talhaahussain/ECM2414-Assessment/README.md

 # card-game

-## Description
+Continuous Assessment for ECM2414 - Software Development, set by Prof. Yulei Wu (Year 2, Semester 1).
+Uses multi-threading in Java to simulate the playing of a simple card game with numerous players and decks.
+Developed as a pair programming project.

-This is a multithreaded program to simulate the playing of a simple card game with numerous players and decks.
-The number of players is decided by the user and the pack should be provided by the user as well.
+This work received a final mark of 91/100.

 ## Compiling the main program